MattMattV/my-stars/README.md

 ## JavaScript

+- [verdaccio](https://github.com/verdaccio/verdaccio) - A lightweight private npm proxy registry (sinopia fork)
+- [webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
+Packs many modules into a few bundled assets.
+Code Splitting allows to load parts for the application on demand.
+Through "loaders," modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.
+- [vue](https://github.com/vuejs/vue) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [dash-to-panel](https://github.com/jderose9/dash-to-panel) - An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 - [securitytxt.org](https://github.com/securitytxt/securitytxt.org) - Static website for security.txt.
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.